 innovative-language-review

-Today, Innovative Language offers 40 languages, including popular options like French, German, Italian, Spanish, Russian, Portuguese and Chinese.
+These programs are all made by one company: Innovative Language, which started in 2005.
+Today, it offers 34 languages, including popular options like French, German, Italian, Spanish, Russian, Portuguese and Chinese.

-When you become an Innovative Language member, you receive fresh language material (audio or video) every week.
+There are nine levels in total, going from introduction and absolute beginner all the way to advanced.
+When you subscribe, you receive fresh language material (audio or video) every week.

 Innovative Language’s Core Features

-It’s clear that Innovative Language has a huge repertoire of languages to learn, so how exactly does it teach these 40+ languages?
+Now it’s time to figure out how Innovative Language actually works.
+It’s clear that it has a huge repertoire of languages to learn, so how exactly does it teach these 30+ languages?

-Going back to the Dashboard (web version), you’ll also find the “Vocabulary” menu.
-This houses all the vocabulary tools I’ve already mentioned.
+Innovative Language also includes several vocabulary tools.
 Generally, there are two types of vocabulary aids—the ready-made ones and those that you gradually build yourself.

-The “Word Bank” is one you build yourself by populating it with words as you go through the lessons, while the “Vocabulary Lists” are pre-made decks you can study immediately.
-“Flashcards,” on the other hand, can be both.
-There are pre-made decks, but you can also make your own.
+The word bank is one you build yourself by populating it with words as you go through the lessons, while the vocabulary lists are pre-made decks you can study immediately:

-“My Teacher” is another dashboard menu you’ll find.
-You can only use this if you’re subscribed to the Premium Plus tier of the course, which gives you access to one-on-one language lessons.
+If you’re subscribed to the Premium Plus tier of the course, you’ll get access to one-on-one language lessons.

 Most lessons begin with two podcast hosts who’ll serve as guides.
-They’ll be talking to each other, introducing the dialogue and discussing the lesson.
-It’s kind of like listening to amped disc jockeys on your morning commute.
+They’ll be talking to each other, introducing a sample dialogue and then discussing the lesson.
+I felt like I was listening to amped disc jockeys on my morning commute!

 One of the hosts will say, “Hey, why don’t we listen first to this conversation?”
 Then comes a pre-recorded dialogue.